-- 1. To consolidate into one document the minimum reserve requirements for life insurance, accident and health insurance, and deposit-type contracts pursuant to the Standard Valuation Law, including those products subject to principle-based valuation requirements and those not subject to principle-based valuation requirements. - 2.
+- 1. To consolidate into one document the minimum reserve requirements for life insurance, A&H insurance and deposit-type contracts pursuant to Model #820, including those products subject to principle-based valuation requirements and those not subject to principle-based valuation requirements. - 2.
 To promote uniformity among states' valuation requirements. - 3.
 To provide for an efficient, consistent and timely process to update valuation requirements as the need arises. - 4.
 To mandate and facilitate the specific reporting requirements of experience data. - 5.
-To enhance industry compliance with the 2009 Standard Valuation Law and subsequent revisions, as adopted in various states.
+To enhance industry compliance with the 2009 Model #820 and subsequent revisions, as adopted in various states.